qutech/QuMADA/docs/tutorials.rst

 .. note::

 	There are currently some issues with the metadatabase, e.g. communication with the database can take very long in some cases.
-You can pass "insert_metadata_into_db=False" into the run-method of the script when you do not want to save the measurement into the metadatabase.
+You can pass "insert_metadata_into_db=False" into the run-method of the script when you do not want to save the measurement into the metadatabase and otherwise ignore the metadata-db related parts of this tutorial.
+There might be some warnings popping up when you run the measurement, feel free to ignore them.

 The connection to the metadabase is required for loading information of already existing samples and measurements (so you do not have to enter them again) and
 - of course - for storing the data.
 Right now, we are only interested in creating the metadata object for usage in our measurements.

 In case you have not already initialized a QCoDeS database you can easily do so by using the load_db(path_to_db [optional) method, which either takes the path to the database you want to use or, when no argument is supplied, opens an open-file prompt allowing you to simply pick the database you want to use (be aware that the prompt might pop up behind other windows).
+Alternatively, you can provide a valid path and a filename as input argument to create a new database.

 At this point we have taken care of all preliminary steps required before defining the measurement.
 Except for changing the measurement name in the metadata object, you will have to do those steps only when exchanging the sample or altering the setup.